Alun Michael: Votes for 14-year-olds

 In his newspaper column in the Penarth Times of 10 May 2010, Michael proposed giving the vote to 14-year-olds as a way of improving turn-out at UK elections.
 He said: "My first suggestion is to reduce the voting age to 14 – an age which I find young people far better informed and sensibly engaged than was the case in the past – so that everybody takes place in the voting process once before leaving full-time education.
 They will then know how to vote when they come to engage with political issues later in life".
-This was going much further than official Labour Party policy.
-Labour's 2010 Manifesto only promised a free vote in Parliament on reducing the voting age to 16.
+This was going much further than official Labour Party policy, which only promised a free vote in Parliament on reducing the voting age to 16 in their 2010 manifesto.

-Controversy
+Controversies

 Parliamentary expenses claims

-Alun Michael was one of the MPs who was investigated by the Daily Telegraph in its probe into MPs Expenses Claims in 2009.
-The Daily Telegraph reported that "Alun Michael claims £4,800 for food in one year, and £2,600 for repairs to his roof at his constituency home in Penarth.
-Claims for £1,250 cost of repairing a wall and building a 13ft chain link fence.".
+Michael was one of the MPs who was investigated by The Daily Telegraph in its probe into MPs Expenses Claims in 2009.
+The Telegraph reported that "Alun Michael claims £4,800 for food in one year, and £2,600 for repairs to his roof at his constituency home in Penarth.
+Claims for £1,250 cost of repairing a wall and building a 13ft chain link fence."
 Subsequently, it was reported he was among 390 MPs required by Sir Thomas Legg to repay taxpayers' money which allegedly they had wrongly-claimed.
 An audit of claims dating back to 2004 revealed that Michael should repay £18,889.56 for mortgage interest on additional loans "not shown to have been for an eligible purpose".
 He had also been paid £280 more than he was entitled to claim for council tax in the year 2004/05 – claiming expenses for 12 installments when he had only had to pay 10 to the local authority.
 Michael blamed a "clerical error" for the inflated claim.
 He said "The council tax payment came at a time when I was under a lot of stress politically".
 Michael repaid £19,169.56 although later in a 2010 Election Hustings meeting in Splott he said press reports of his having been forced to pay back £20,000 were "untrue" and asserted he had "voluntarily" paid back the money.

 Investigated by IPSA

-In 2011 Alun Michael was investigated by the Independent Parliamentary Standards Authority (IPSA) over his website.
+In 2011, Michael was investigated by the Independent Parliamentary Standards Authority (IPSA) over his website.
 IPSA found he had contravened the rules of the MPs' Expenses Scheme which prohibit MPs from claiming parliamentary expenses for websites which include party logos.
 Michael had claimed – and been paid – £346.71 which he was not entitled to.
 He was given 20 days to amend his website but was not required to pay back the money he had been paid.